zeva-ui/zeva/README.md

 https://github.com/imfunniee/zeva.git
 ```

-In your project link to the index.css pr index.min.css file, or you can use the following link
+In your project link to the index.css or index.min.css file, or you can use the following link
 ```
 https://cdn.jsdelivr.net/gh/zeva-ui/zeva/dist/css/index.css
 ```